 Q. How often are Law Enforcement Academy classes held?

-A. Pat Thomas Law Enforcement Academy offers day classes starting in January and July.
+A. Florida Public Safety Institute (FPSI) offers day classes starting in February and July.
 Night classes are also available.
-That information can be obtained from their website or by calling the Academy.
+That information can be obtained from their website or by calling the FPSI at (850) 201-7003.

 Q. If I have received a speeding ticket recently, will that disqualify me for a Police Officer position?